Quasiregular element: Definition

 Let R be a ring (with unity) and let r be an element of R. Then r is said to be quasiregular, if 1 − r is a unit in R; that is, invertible under multiplication.
 The notions of right or left quasiregularity correspond to the situations where 1 − r has a right or left inverse, respectively.

-An element x of a non-unital ring is said to be right quasiregular if there is y such that $x + y - xy = 0$.
+An element x of a non-unital ring R is said to be right quasiregular if there exists y in R such that $x + y - xy = 0$.
 The notion of a left quasiregular element is defined in an analogous manner.
 The element y is sometimes referred to as a right quasi-inverse of x.
-If the ring is unital, this definition quasiregularity coincides with that given above.
+If the ring is unital, this definition of quasiregularity coincides with that given above.
 If one writes $x \cdot y = x + y - xy$, then this binary operation $\cdot$ is associative.
-In fact, the map $(R,\cdot)\to(R,\times); x\mapsto1-x$ (where × denotes the multiplication of the ring R) is a monoid isomorphism.
+In fact, in the unital case, the map $(R,\cdot)\to(R,\times); x\mapsto1-x$ (where × denotes the multiplication of the ring R) is a monoid isomorphism.
 Therefore, if an element possesses both a left and right quasi-inverse, they are equal.